mwahlroos/libcoll-c/README.rst

 collections.

-The library has been developed on Linux, although all of the code should be compatible with at least other POSIX platforms, and probably any platform that provides a C standard library.
+The library has been developed on Linux, although all of the code should be compatible with other POSIX platforms.

 Features
 --------